 If you are an education provider and wish to apply for an accreditation assessment of your program of study, you need to contact the Program Accreditation Team and arrange a due date for submission of your application.

 The accreditation standards are available on the Accreditation page of the National Board’s website and the accreditation process is available on this page.

-Please contact the Accreditation Unit for the current version of the application form which you need to complete your application correctly.
+Please contact the Program Accreditation Team for the current version of the application form which you need to complete your application correctly.

 As required by section 45 of the National Law, the Accreditation Committee has published its accreditation process.